 What’s an Insurance Deductible?

-An insurance deductible is the amount of money the policyholder – the employee in this case – has to pay before the insurance company starts to pay for an insurance claim.
+An insurance deductible is the amount of money the policyholder – the employee in this case – has to pay before the insurance starts to pay for an insurance claim.

 What’s an Insurance Premium?